bc-anaisabel/meta_analysis_climate_restor/README.md

 ## 2. Methods

-In the early stages of this project I am exploring three different climate deviation estimations:
+I explored three different of using climate to test the association between recovery completeness and drought:

-1. **AVERAGE**: Obtain the average value across restoration period and subtract from this the corresponding climate normal value for each climate variable
+1. **CMI NORMAL 1961-1990**: Obtain the average CMI for the climate normal period of 1961-1990.
+This reflects
-2. **GREATEST DIFFERENCE**: Choose the value that deviated the most from the climate normal value across the restoration period and subtract from this the corresponding climate normal value for each climate variable (*In progress: to be calculated and added to this site*)
+2. **CMI restoration period**: Obtain the average CMI value for the duration of the restoration period for each observation and obtain the difference compared to the CMI normal 1961-1990.
+This corresponds to longer term trends
-3. **LAST RESTORATION YEAR**: Choose the values for the last year during which restoration took place and subtract from this the corresponding climate normal value for each climate variable
+3. **CMI extreme**: Choose the largest negative CMI anomaly during the restoration period, i.e. the most severe drought extreme event and subtract from this the corresponding climate normal value for each climate variable (*In progress: to be calculated and added to this site*) your largest negative annual CMI anomaly during the restoration period, representing the most severe drought extreme event.